 The basic tool required for spacecraft navigation is a high accuracy ephemeris of the solar system that provides the three-dimensional positions and velocities, in a barycentric frame, of the principal bodies of the solar system as a function of time.
 A high accuracy solar system ephemeris provides the gravitational forcing function to be used as input to a high-accuracy orbit propagator that predicts spacecraft location and rate.
 The first task of this navigation system is to generate a required trajectory for a Mars mission, including possible but undesirable mid-course maneuvers.
 Once this required trajectory is determined, it constitutes a standard against which the actual trajectory can be compared.
 The actual trajectory of the spacecraft is then determined by combining measurements made from ground-based tracking stations on Earth using the orbit propagator to derive an optimal stochastic estimate of spacecraft location and rate.

 These measurements must be reduced from the Earth topocentric frame of reference in which they are made to a solar system barycentric frame of reference for comparison with the positions and velocities of the required trajectory for navigation purposes.
-We will use calibration parameters provided in near real time by the international geodetic VLBI community through the International VLBI Service (IVS), provided in part by the 46 m antenna of the Algonquin Radio Observatory (ARO).
+We will use calibration parameters provided in near real time by the international geodetic VLBI community.